Daniel Pyne

 Daniel Pyne is an American writer and producer.
 He has written novels as well as film scripts.

 Pyne broke into the industry after writing some scripts with a friend, Scott Shepherd.
-This attracted intoerest at the company of Aaron Spelling which led to being staffed on Matt Houston.
+This attracted interest at the company of Aaron Spelling which led to being staffed on Matt Houston.
 He then went on to work for Miami Vice and created a TV show called Hard Copy.